 Short-run printing: Ideally, we would like to print all titles in short runs on recycled paper, but the technology is not there yet at a viable cost.
 Short-run print technology is

 improving all the time though, and a few years down the road the vast majority of all titles are going to be printed that way (or in single copies, on the spot of purchase, according to demand).
 In

 the meantime, printing short-run on FSC stock (Forest Stewardship Council), with no shipping, in hundreds, according to demand rather than speculative thousands, is more planet-friendly than printing

 long-run on recycled and shipping half of it across the Atlantic.

-Certifications: We have been asked by authors before to add logo certifications to our books regarding the quality of paper used, but the agencies – unfortunately – make it rather
+Certifications: On occasion, we have been asked by authors to add logo certifications to our books, regarding the quality of paper used, but the agencies—unfortunately—make it rather